-The Success Assessment/Placement Test, which is administered through the Educational Services Center in Building A, is used to place students in appropriate math, English, and reading classes.
+The Success Assessment/Placement Test, which is administered through the Educational Services Center in Building A, is used to place students in appropriate math, English, reading, and computer classes.
 These classes help to ensure students' success while enrolled at Mesalands Community College.

 All students pursuing a degree and any student enrolling in core math or English classes must complete the assessment prior to enrollment.
-Students must enroll in the level of math and English prescribed by the assessment and, if indicated, in pre-collegiate reading.
-Students who score below prescribed levels on the Success Assessment/Placement Test will be placed in Adult Basic Education courses prior to enrolling in collegiate level courses.
+Students must enroll in the level of math, English, and computer classes prescribed by the assessment and, if indicated, in precollegiate reading.
+Students who score below prescribed levels on the Success Assessment/Placement Test will be placed in Adult Education courses prior to enrolling in collegiate level courses.